 A prosthodontic makeover can have a lasting positive impact on addressing gum problems.
 Some of those benefits include:

-- Treatment from a specialized professional
+- A treatment plan from a specialized dentist

-Learn more about getting a prosthodontic makeover
+Learn more about getting a partial or full mouth prosthodontic makeover